 - 7. Doors: Size and style of all entrance doors shall conform to period houses within the Districts and shall be of suitable colors.
-(See Appendix 6) Storm door design shall be as unobtrusive as possible and shall conform to the period of the house. - 8.
-Chimneys: Visible exterior chimney construction and the materials used shall be of the period.
-Chimney caps will be considered on a case by case basis.
-(See Appendix 7) - 9.
+Storm door design shall be as unobtrusive as possible and shall conform to the period of the house. - 8.
+Chimneys Construction/Reconstruction: Visible exterior chimney construction and the materials used shall be typical of the period.
+Chimney caps will be considered on a case-by-case basis. - 9.
+Chimneys Demolition/Removal: The demolition and complete removal of a chimney may be approved on a case-by-case basis with consideration given to protecting the historical integrity of the building.
+For example, demolition or removal of a chimney from an ell or outbuilding may not impact the overall historical integrity or appearance of the structure, whereas demolition or removal of a chimney from the main structure may significantly alter its historical integrity or appearance. - 10.
+Gutters and Rain Diverters: Rain gutters and/or rain diverters may be added, repaired, or replaced without review by the Commission as long as they conform to the following; otherwise an Application for Certificate of Approval may be approved by the Commission: - Exterior color shall be consistent with those colors used within the Effingham Historic Districts during the 1770 to 1920 period and those colors on existing buildings within the Districts. - Original wood gutters, half-round, and K-gutter styles are preferred. - Wood, copper, and aluminum may be used.
+Vinyl and composite materials may be considered on a case-by-case basis. - The appearance of gutters shall be complementary and in harmony to existing buildings and streetscapes within the Effingham Historic Districts. - Downspouts shall be consistent with the colors, types, and materials used within the installed gutters. - 11.
 Foundations: Upon final grading, no more than eighteen (18) inches of foundation shall be showing between ground level and exterior siding.
 Variance may be granted considering topography and building style.
-Granite and field stone are preferred.
+Granite and field stone is preferred.
 Finished concrete and concrete block are acceptable, but concrete block and outside insulated foundations must be faced.
 Painted concrete blocks and insulated foundations are not acceptable.
-Materials of the period are preferred. - 10.
+Materials of the period are preferred. - 12.
 Garages: Garages and their doors shall be consistent with and relate architecturally to the buildings they serve.